Christmas in the United Kingdom

 The dinner table is decorated with a Christmas Cracker for each person and sometimes flowers and candles.

 The UK is also famous for Christmas Cake - some people love it and some people really don't like it!
 It's traditionally a rich fruit cake covered with marzipan and icing - and often top with Christmas themed cake decorations like a spring of holly.

 In the UK, it doesn't snow very often, but people always want to know if it will be a 'White Christmas'.
 The British definition, used by the UK Meteorological Office (who say if it has been a White Christmas in the UK or not!), is that a single snow flake has been seen falling in the 24 hours of Christmas Day!
 This doesn't happen a lot in the UK!!!

 Statistics show that in the UK, they get an official White Christmas about every 4 or 5 years and have real snow at Christmas about 1 in 10 years (but often this is only normally in Scotland!).

-Below is an animated map, made by www.signatrol.com - who make weather data logging systems - showing where it's been a White Christmas in the UK over the last 50 years.
+Below is an animated map, made by www.signatrol.com (goes to another site) - who make weather data logging systems - showing where it's been a White Christmas in the UK over the last 50 years.